opulo-inc/docs/docs/misc/calibration/8-nozzle-tip-calibration/nozzle-tip-calibration.md

       ![full homing sequence](../../../openpnp/v4/calibration/8-nozzle-tip-calibration/images/16-full-homing-sequence-openpnp.gif)
 <br/><br/>

-1. **Record Final Exposure Settings for Nozzle: N2**.
+1. **Update Saved Exposure Settings for Nozzle: N2 (If Needed)**.
-    * Once you've finalized your exposure setting for the bottom camera, **record the exposure value.
+    * If you had to change your saved exposure value for your bottom camera to get a nozzle tip to complete runout calibration successfully, **record the new exposure value.
 You'll need it when restarting OpenPnP**.
 We recommend saving these values to a text file and storing it somewhere convenient.
 <br/><br/>

 ---